The world's longest-running airlines

 Delta has grown from a small crop-dusting operation in America's Deep South to the largest airline in the world by some measures.

-Two important corporate decisions helped consolidate it at the top of the global airline leagues -- the purchase of Pan Am's East coast and European routes in the early '90se and its merger with Northwest Airlines in 2008.
+Two important corporate decisions helped consolidate it at the top of the global airline leagues -- the purchase of Pan Am's East Coast and European routes in the early '90s and its merger with Northwest Airlines in 2008.

-Delta is currently one of the world's largest airlines in terms of scheduled passengers.
+Delta is one of the world's largest airlines in terms of scheduled passengers.

 8. Tajik Air (until January 2019)